Darwin Falls in Death Valley National Park

 As a year-round waterfall, Darwin Falls is technically suitable for a visit any time.
 As it gets unbearably hot during the summer, Death Valley National Park does not advise taking this hike after 10 AM during the warmer months.

-If you have read my last two episodes of the 52 in 52 series, you might already know that we visited Death Valley National Park in January.
+If you have read my last articles, you might already know that we visited Death Valley National Park in January.
 If you are also planning a trip to the “hottest, driest and lowest national park”, I strongly recommend the winter season to avoid unbearingly hot adventures.

 Darwin Falls was the last stop of our itinerary before heading back home and we were treated to a beautiful, sunny “winter” day.
 We only managed to hit the trail just a bit before noon.
 The weather was extremely pleasant and though the parking lot was full, the trail was not as crowded as other sights across the park.
 I normally suggest getting an early start to beat the crowds and avoid the heat, but with Darwin Falls you can allow yourselves a few additional hours in the morning.